-The Service Companies, Building on New Resources, Accelerates Growth in Advance of 25th Anniversary
+The Service Companies Accelerates Growth in Advance of 25th Anniversary

 The Service Companies is the premier one-stop-shop for heart of the house hospitality management in the hotel, casino and vacation ownership industries, leveraging its expertise in back-of-the-house operations and its track record of reducing costs while improving quality.
 The Service Companies today serves nearly 375 properties in 38 states and the Caribbean with 4,000 employees who provide turnkey housekeeping, night cleaning, stewarding, window and chandelier cleaning, floor care, kitchen cleaning, security, landscaping, laundry management and parking services.

 “The Service Companies is an ideal addition to our US portfolio,” said Matt Shafer of Vision Capital.
 “We made the investment because we believe in the The Service Companies leadership team and in the company’s position as the premier service provider for the luxury hospitality industry.
 The Service Companies’ potential for growth in its space is unrivaled, and we look forward to supporting this superb team of seasoned industry professionals as they continue to expand the business.”
 Added Neal Pomroy, Chairman of The Service Companies Board and a partner at DLJ, “We welcome Vision’s involvement with The Service Companies.
 They are wonderful partners and we are confident that the combination of Vision and DLJ will allow The Service Companies to accelerate its already impressive growth.”

 Since its acquisition by DLJ Merchant Banking Partners in 2008, The Service Companies has fortified its management team to include experienced hospitality industry executives; expanded its service portfolio organically and via key acquisitions; developed a proactive sales and marketing effort to fast-track growth; and added Vision Capital to its roster of equity investors.